lbl-srg/obc/specification/source/codeGeneration.rst

 Discussion of Different Translation Approaches
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section compares different approaches for translation of CDL-conforming control sequences, to execute them on a building automation system.
+This section compares different approaches for translating CDL-conforming control sequences to executable code on a building automation system.
 The section also describes how to translate verification tests to execute them on a computer to conduct a formal verification of the control implementation relative to its CDL-conformant specification.

 First, we note that the translation will for most, if not all, systems only be possible from CDL to a building automation system, but not vice versa.
+This is due to specific constructs that may exist in building automation systems but not in CDL.
 For example, if Sedona were the target platform, then translating from Sedona to CDL will not be possible because Sedona allows boolean variables